“The difference between ordinary and extraordinary is just that little ‘extra’.”

 For the “cream cheese”

 Note: Don’t have an oven light?
 Another option is to use a dehydrator set on low or a yogurt maker.
-Try one of THESE other options often used for making yogurt.
+Any method for making yogurt will work, though it may ferment faster.
+We’ve even fermented it outside in the Texas summer, haha!

-2. The night before, combine the cashews and coconut milk in a food processor/high powered blender and process until smooth.
-This could take unto 8-10 minutes to get the smoothness desired.
-Patience is a virtue here. (see pictures, first row). stop periodically to push down any cashew that creeps up the sides.
-Eventually it will move cleanly on it’s own.
+2. The night before, combine the cashews and coconut milk in a food processor/high powered blender and process until smooth (food processor is my first choice).
+This could take up to 5-10 minutes (depending on the machine and blade sharpness) to get the smoothness desired.
+Patience is a virtue here. (see pictures, first row).
+Stop periodically to push down any cashew that creeps up the sides.
+Eventually, it will move cleanly on its own.

 Note: You will notice a change in texture and movement towards the end.
 It will become quite smooth and creamy in color and somewhat like the texture ricotta cheese.